ballisticbutterflies/The-Paw/docs/backend.md

       "message": "Bad Request", // (or "Validation error" if generated by Sequelize), "errors": {
-        "page": "Page must be greater than or equal to 1", "size": "Size must be greater than or equal to 1", "maxLat": "Maximum latitude is invalid",
+        "page": "Page must be greater than or equal to 1", "size": "Size must be greater than or equal to 1" }
-        "minLat": "Minimum latitude is invalid",
-        "minLng": "Maximum longitude is invalid",
-        "maxLng": "Minimum longitude is invalid",
-        "minPrice": "Minimum price must be greater than or equal to 0", "maxPrice": "Maximum price must be greater than or equal to 0" }
     }
     ```